 Hazy conditions over parts of Singapore on Wednesday as hotspot detected in Johor: NEA

-SINGAPORE: Hazy conditions are expected over parts of Singapore on Wednesday (Apr 11) as a hotspot has been detected in Johor, Malaysia, said the National Environment Agency (NEA).
+SINGAPORE: Hazy conditions are expected over parts of Singapore on Wednesday (Apr 11) due to a hotspot detected in Johor, Malaysia, said the National Environment Agency (NEA).

 "We have detected a hotspot with dense smoke plume in the southeastern part of Johor this afternoon.
-The smoke haze from the hotspot is being blown by the prevailing easterly winds towards Singapore,” NEA said in a Facebook post.
+The smoke haze from the hotspot is being blown by the prevailing easterly winds towards Singapore,” NEA said in a Facebook post at about 5pm.

 “For the next few hours, hazy conditions are expected over parts of Singapore, and members of the public may also detect a burning smell.
 The 24-hour PSI is forecast to be in the higher end of the moderate range."

-The hazy conditions appear to be affecting mainly the eastern parts of Singapore, including Tampines.
+The hazy conditions appear to have affected the eastern parts of Singapore, including Tampines.
 Some people reported a burning smell in the air.

 NEA added that as of 5pm, the 24-hr PSI was 48-57, in the moderate range, while the 1-hr PM2.5 concentration readings were at 5-36µg/m3, in Band II (Elevated).

-"We are monitoring the air quality closely, and will provide updates should there be any change in the situation," the agency added.
+"Slightly hazy conditions" can still be expected for the rest of Wednesday, said NEA.
+"We are monitoring the air quality closely, and will provide updates should there be any change in the situation."

 In September last year, a strange burning smell was reported in many parts of Singapore, but that was eventually traced to a factory in Pasir Gudang in Johor.